 Target Type.
 The type of registry entry that will be created.

 Target Value.
 The value of the registry entry once created (e.g. 0 or C:\Program Files)

 Run Once.
 By default, Workspace Environment Management creates registry entries every time the agent refreshes.
-Tick this box to make Workspace Environment Management only create the registry entry once, rather than at every refresh.
+Select this check box to make Workspace Environment Management create the registry entry only once - on the first refresh - rather than on every refresh.
 This speeds up the agent refresh process, especially if you have many registry entries assigned to your users.